San Francisco, CA

 Salesian Boys’ & Girls’ Club was founded in 1917 and has been in its current location adjacent to the Church of Sts.
 Peter & Paul on Washington Square since 1960.
 The club provides recreation, arts, and tutorial programs to over 1,000 children every year.

-The project involved the complete modernization of the existing two story (14,000 square foot) building and the addition of a new (7,500 square foot) third story.
-The modernization included the renovation of the existing gymnasium, exercise court, tutorial classroom, children’s lounge, staff office and restrooms.
-The new third story addition includes spaces for a martial arts dojo/dance studio, computer classroom/learning center, arts and crafts studio, music/drama room, office space and a conference room.
+The project involved the complete modernization of the existing two-story (14,000 square foot) building and the addition of a new (7,500 square foot) third story.
+The modernization included the renovation of the existing gymnasium, exercise court, tutorial classroom, children’s lounge, staff office, and restrooms.
+The new third-story addition includes spaces for a martial arts dojo/dance studio, computer classroom/learning center, arts and crafts studio, music/drama room, office space, and a conference room.
 The existing building was structurally upgraded to meet current seismic code standards.
-New ramps and elevator make the building completely accessible.
+New ramps and an elevator make the building completely accessible.

-The project was sustainably designed (LEED Silver) incorporating the replacement of the existing mechanical, electrical, and plumbing system with new energy efficient systems.
-Also included are energy efficient lighting systems, skylights and complete upgrade of the buildings envelope, exterior skim and fenestration.
+The project was sustainably designed (LEED Silver) incorporating the replacement of the existing mechanical, electrical, and plumbing system with new energy-efficient systems.
+Also included are energy-efficient lighting systems, skylights, and a complete upgrade of the building’s envelope, exterior skin, and fenestration.